liuqing-spin/mp_build_v10/README.md

 gzip   -dk ./databases/pdball.pir.gz
 ```

 Optional step.
-Run this step if the OPM database in the databasesdirectory has been updated, or when downloading the OPM library files for the first time.
-Wait at least 30 minutes.
+Run this step if the OPM database in the databases directory has been updated.
+Wait at least 1 hour.
 ```bash
 cd your_path/mp_build_v10/scripts/homo_build
 perl make_opm_seq.pl